To learn more about the process for course registration for Fall 2016, be sure to review all of the information below carefully!

 Q. How do I know which core requirements I have or haven’t completed?

-A. View a live degree audit of your record under Academic Requirements, review the core curriculum, track your progress using a Degree Requirements Checklist, and/or schedule a Graduate Student Degree Audit Check appointment with an Academic Advisor.
+A. View a live degree audit of your record under Academic Requirements on Wolverine Access, review the core curriculum, track your progress using the MSCM Degree Requirements Checklist, and/or schedule a Graduate Degree Audit Check appointment with an Academic Advisor.

-Q. Do I need to use the backpack feature on Wolverine Access before registration opens?
+Q. Do I need to use the backpack feature on Wolverine Access?

 A. It is recommended that you do, but it is not required.
-Starting March 27, you can add any additional classes you are interested in taking to your "Backpack" in Wolverine Access.
+Starting March 23, you can begin to add any additional classes you are interested in taking to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
-However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
+Be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class.

 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for graduate students between April 3-5.
+A. The University assigns registration appointment times for graduate students between March 30-April 2.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 27.
+You can view your assigned time on Wolverine Access starting March 23.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

 A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2013.
-(Note that you may not drop any core courses!)
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2016.

 It is each student's responsibility to review the course registration rules and policies carefully.